Preservation Special Projects

 You will be asked to answer the following questions in the application narrative section:

-- Project Description: your project must contribute to the awareness of and protection of King County’s historic buildings, sites, neighborhoods, and/or landscapes.
+- Project Description: your project must address King County’s historic buildings, sites, neighborhoods, and/or landscapes.
 Describe your proposed project, including dates, locations, and activities.
 What are your main objectives, and what will be the specific project outcomes?
 How does your project align with best practices in historic preservation or show innovation within the field?
 Why is the proposed project a priority at this time?

-- Equity: Does your project focus on telling the story of place for underrepresented communities?
+- Advancing Equity: does your project focus on inclusion of underrepresented communities?
 Does your project address underrepresented aspects of King County history?
-Will the project be led by and/or engage underrepresented communities or audiences new to historic preservation?
+Will the project be led by and/or engage underrepresented communities within historic preservation?
 If so, how?
+If not, you may simply state so.

-- Feasibility: Describe who will be managing the project; summarize their experience and/or interest in preserving, maintaining and/or planning for historic places.
-Projects funded through this program, or portions thereof, may not begin prior to the award date of July 1st, 2021, and must be completed on a reimbursement basis.
+- Feasibility: describe who will be managing the project; summarize their experience and/or interest in historic preservation.
+Projects funded through this program, or portions thereof, may not begin prior to the award date of June 1, 2023, and must be completed on a reimbursement basis.
 How do you intend to meet this requirement?
 If you do not receive the full amount requested through this program, how will your project change?

 We use a comprehensive project budget for many of our grants.
 This may mean you will have costs for some fields in the budget, but not all.
 Complete it to the best of your ability and for what makes sense for your individual project.
 Type whole numerical figures in the budget fields, and then use the budget notes field to explain those costs.